5e-bits/5e-srd-api/src/swagger/README.md

 The `/swagger` directory contains an OpenAPI 3.0 definition for the DND API.

-We use the [swagger-cli](https://github.com/APIDevTools/swagger-cli) to validate and bundle our OpenAPI definition, and [RapiDoc](https://mrin9.github.io/RapiDoc/index.html) as the documentation viewer.
+We use [swagger-cli](https://github.com/APIDevTools/swagger-cli) to validate and bundle our OpenAPI definition, and [RapiDoc](https://mrin9.github.io/RapiDoc/index.html) as the documentation viewer.

-**Note:** there are currently a few inconsistencies between the current documentation and actual API response.
-Some are listed in the [todo section](#todo) of this README.
+**_Note:_** there are currently a handful of small inconsistencies between the documentation and actual API response.
+If you come across any please let us know!

+**_Possible Future Improvements (PRs Encouraged :)_**

+- [ ] standardize schema object naming (mostly cleanup the /schemas directory)
+- [ ] validate schemas against models or actual api responses
+- [ ] validate schema and field descriptions are accurate
+- [ ] reorganize tag ordering
+- [ ] add tag descriptions
+- [ ] enumerate the `class.class_specific` field
+- [ ] give user option to change render style and schema style (rapidoc)
+- [ ] generate pieces of documentation based on source code e.g., generate OpenAPI `SchemaObject` from a TypeScript `type` definition
+- [ ] code snippet examples in various languages
+- [ ] ...anything else you want!

 ## Background